 Bionic blogger, script editor and the voice of new writers!

 Additional Courses, Workshops and Masterclasses

-With two months to go, get yourself LSF and Pitchfest ready spending a full day developing the skills you need to pitch your project to producers, agents, actors, and more with one of the best Pitch tutors in the world, Bob Schultz.
+Get yourself LSF and Pitchfest ready spending a full day developing the skills you need to pitch your project to producers, agents, actors, and more with one of the best Pitch tutors in the world, Bob Schultz.

 Talent is great but relationships get you hired.
 The ability to create powerful new relationships in any given situation is one of the primary factors in the success of your career and that of any screenplay that you write.
 A one day masterclass.

 The protagonist is the heart of almost every story, yet so many writers don’t take advantage of the depth and complexity of this central character.
 Scott Myers returns from the USA to deliver a one day class that will transform every aspect of your script by working outward from the beating heart of your protagonist.

 The Craft: Advanced Fundamentals of Screenwriting is a must for any writer who needs to get laser focus on their actual pages and elevate their projects from ‘good’ to ‘recommend’.
 So, buckle up and prepare to massively transform your writing!